How Energy Recovery Ventilators Work

-It’s helpful to be familiar with the structure of a typical ERV unit.
-This appliance normally contains two separate fans.
+It’s helpful to be familiar with the structure of a typical energy recovery ventilator unit.
+This device normally contains two separate fans.

-Fan #1 – collects fresh, clean air from outside your living space and pump it into your home.
+Fan #1 – Collects fresh, clean air from outside your living space and pumps it into your home.

 Fan #2 – Captures the stale air from inside your home and releases it out into the atmosphere.

 To ensure that this process is successful every time, an ERV also makes use of a heat exchanger.
 The heat exchanger works to transfer moisture and heat from the stale air stream to the fresh air stream.
 As a result, your home always remains warm or cold depending on the temperature outside and the time of year.

 Q+A: Home Ventilation and Fresh Air Circulation: We want to help you understand everything about home ventilation and indoor air quality.
 Read our FAQ on fresh air mechanical ventilation.
 Read the full article →

 What Is the Difference Between a HRV and an ERV?